AliBugh/DS-Project1/README.md

 4. What’s the most profitable movie?

 ## 3. File Descriptions <a name="files"></a>
-There are two file one notebook to showcase work related to the above questions. second csv file contain the dataset of TMDB.
+There are two file:
+1. one notebook to showcase work related to the above questions.
+2. second csv file contain the dataset of TMDB.

 ## 4. Results <a name="results"></a>
 Findings can be found at the post available [here](https://medium.com/@aalboughbar/the-movie-database-tmdb-a118f319ce10).